matthieu-str/data_story/index.md

  Please note that the distance and GDP difference have been standardised, and that the same_language variable is a binary variable (equals 1 if the departure and arrival countries have the same language and 0 of not).

 <br/><br/>
+Thanks a lot for reading our data story ! :-)